mrrusof/mrrusof.github.io/_posts/2016-06-18-how-does-johnson-trotter-work.markdown

 - Recursive algorithm here is not found anywhere else.
 - Iterative algorithm here is found in Sedgewick and Johnson.
   - Is my implementation efficient?

-[Sedgewick] explains his interpretation of Johnson's algorithm.

-- Sedgewick's interpretation accumulates offset $@x@$ instead of computing it from counters $@N@$.
-- He explains his algorithm in two steps.
-  - He explains how to determine the element to transpose in each permutations of the Johnson-Trotter sequence.
-  - He explains how to compute direction and offset for the element.
-From direction we get relative position.
-From offset we get absolute position.

-[Johnson](#johnson) formulated two rules that explain how to obtain from a permutation and a state another permutation by swapping two adjacent elements.

-- Rules in terms of marks:
-  - For largest mark `m` such that `T(m)` exists, apply exchange `T(m)`.
-  - Flip direction of marks greater than `m`.
-- Method is the following.
-  - Set all directions to the left.
-  - Apply the rules until there is no `m` such that `T(m)` exists.
-- We apply `T(m)` only when all larger marks are at the extreme left or right.
-- The method stops at permutation `2, 1, 3, 4, 5, 6, ..., n`.
-- [Levitin] says that rules ARE Johnson's algorithm, which is not accurate.
-  - [Bogomolny] says the same.
-- Rules in terms of positions:
-  - For permutation $@P_N@$, index $@N@$ corresponds to a configuration of counters $@(d_2, d_3, ..., d_{n-1}, d_n)@$.
-  - $@k@$ is the largest subscript for which $@d_k > 0@$
-  - $@a_N(k)@$ is the left-hand position of the pair of elements to exchange.
-  - $@b_N(k)@$ is the offset of the pair to exchange.
-The offset is given by the number of elements greater than $@k@$ to the left of $@P_N@$.
-  - Position and offset are determined by index $@N@$ as opposed to bookkeeping position and direction of each element.
-  - Sedgewick accumulates offset $@x@$ instead of computing offset $@b_N(k)@$ from $@N@$.

-[Trotter](#trotter) formulated an algorithm that creates the same list of permutations than Johnson.

-- Trotter says
-  - "The excuse for adding PERM to the growing pile of permutation generators is that, at the expense of some extra global storage, it cuts the manipulation of x to the theoretical minimum of n! transpositions, and appears to offer an advantage in speed.
-It also has the (probably useless) property that the permutations it generates are alternately odd and even;"
-- You can find Trotter's algorithm in CACM August 1962.

 Related work